BAMresearch/aRTist-handbook/source/installation.rst

 License activation
 ------------------

-*aRT*\ ist needs to be installed before proceeding with the license activation.
+|artist| needs to be installed before proceeding with the license activation.
 The activation is a two-step process: first, a dedicated activation request has to be sent to the supplier of the software and secondly, the activated license file provided in response has to be installed.

 The actual license status can be displayed under :guilabel:`License information` from the :guilabel:`Help` menu (:numref:`licenseInformationDialog`).